 Is an electric razor better for shaving your head?

-If you are experiencing a lot of irritation, then one solution can be to use an electric razor on your head instead.
-This can help to give you a less irritating shave.
-However, doing this won’t give you the close cut shave that you can only get with a proper razor.
+If you are experiencing a lot of irritation, then one solution can be to use an electric shaver on your head instead.
+This can help to give you a less irritating shave, and for those with particularly sensitive skin, it may be the best choice.

-How to prevent razor bumps on your bald head
+How to prevent razor bumps on your bald head?

-If you”re shaving your head already and you’re experiencing issues, then this can commonly be caused by shaving incorrectly.
+If you’re shaving your head already and you’re experiencing issues, then this can commonly be caused by shaving incorrectly.
 If you’re using a multi-blade razor, the first step you can take is to reduce this to a 3 blade razor, or a safety razor.

 What are the benefits of shaving your head?

 Not everyone needs to go completely bald, but many think it’s the best solution to their problem.
 You don’t need to worry about haircuts and hair maintenance anymore.

-How do i know if i will look good bald?
+How do I know if I will look good bald?

 There’s no way of knowing if you’ll look good bald unless you go ahead and do it.
 Most people agree that going completely bald looks a lot better than balding.

-For those who want to shave their head within 5 minutes and be done with it, then opt for the Mach 3.
+For those who want to shave their head within 5 minutes and be done with it, then opt for Mach 3.
 If you’re willing to spend more time learning how to shave with a single blade, then opt for a Merkur safety razor.